 Some Indigenous groups have established or asserted Indigenous treaty, title and rights to portions of Canada.
-There may be outstanding Indigenous and treaty rights claims, which may include Indigenous title claims, on the lands where the Corporation operates.
-Such claims, if successful, could have a material adverse impact on the Corporation's ability to operate on such lands, which could in turn have a material adverse impact on the Corporation's financial condition, results of operations and/or growth plans.
+There may be outstanding Indigenous and treaty rights claims, which may include Indigenous title claims, on the lands where

 The Canadian federal and provincial governments have a duty to consult with Indigenous people when contemplating actions that may adversely affect the asserted or proven Indigenous or treaty rights and, in certain circumstances, accommodate their concerns.
 The scope of the duty to consult by federal and provincial governments varies with the circumstances and is often the subject of litigation.
 The fulfillment of the duty to consult Indigenous people and any associated accommodations may adversely affect the Corporation's ability to, or increase the timeline to, obtain or renew, permits, leases, licences and other approvals, or to meet the terms and conditions of those approvals.
 For example, the decision in Yahey v British Columbia (the "Blueberry Decision") determined that the cumulative impacts of government-sanctioned industrial development on the traditional territories of the Blueberry River First Nation (the "BRFN") in Northeast British Columbia breached that group's treaty rights.
 Recently, the Government of British Columbia and the BRFN came to an agreement relating to further industrial activities in the area.
 Although the Corporation does not have any assets in British Columbia, the BRFN may lead to similar claims of cumulative effects across Canada in other areas covered by numbered treaties.
 For example, in July 2022, Duncan's First Nation filed a lawsuit against the Government of Alberta relying on similar arguments to those advanced successfully by the BRFN.
 While a settlement between the British Columbia government and BRFN was entered into and the regulatory authorities have resumed granting certain approvals for oil and natural gas activities in British Columbia, the long-term impacts of, and associated risks with, the Blueberry Decision and the Duncan's First Nation lawsuit on the Canadian oil and natural gas industry remain uncertain.